Tum4ik/stinim-gen/README.md

   [![NuGet: Downloads](https://img.shields.io/nuget/dt/Tum4ik.StinimGen)](https://www.nuget.org/stats/packages/Tum4ik.StinimGen?groupby=Version)
 </h1>

-Interface and implementation generator for static members.
+.NET interface and implementation generator for static members.

 This library is useful in case you want to have possibilities to mock static classes or static members in your tests.